 Vitamin B12 is naturally found in animal products like meat, eggs, poultry, and dairy.
 It’s also added to foods like breakfast cereals.

-The Recommended Dietary Intake (RDI) of vitamin B12 for adults is 2.4 micrograms (mcg) (1).
+The recommended dietary allowance (RDA) of vitamin B12 for adults is 2.4 micrograms (mcg) (1).

 Despite the body’s lengthy reserves of vitamin B12, deficiencies are common, especially among older adults.

 Older adults are at an increased risk of developing a vitamin B12 deficiency mainly due to malabsorption.

-Changes in diet or decreased food intake can also lead to inadequate intakes of the vitamin.
+Changes in diet or decreased food intake can also lead to an inadequate intake of the vitamin.
 But this is a much less common cause of vitamin B12 deficiency in older adults.

 Instead, up to 30% of older adults have a condition that decreases their ability to absorb vitamin B12 from food called atrophic gastritis (3).

 Atrophic gastritis is the chronic inflammation of the stomach lining that decreases the body’s production of stomach acid.

 Stomach acid helps separate vitamin B12 from the protein in animal-based foods.
 Without enough stomach acid, your body can’t free vitamin B12 from protein for absorption.

 Older adults are also more likely to take medications like antacids that block the production of stomach acid, further limiting the amount of vitamin B12 available to the body (4).